Chameleon London | Dine In Private, Flower-Laden Greenhouses

-Somewhat ironically, Chameleon London really stands out.
+Somewhat ironically, Chameleon really stands out.

-Because this Tel Aviv-inspired restaurant is quite an unusual venue.
+Because this Tel Aviv-inspired restaurant sits in quite an unusual venue.
 You’ll find it in the grounds of One Marylebone, a Georgian-era church, and one of the most impressive & grandiose buildings in a neighbourhood filled with impressive & grandiose buildings.
 It’s normally used as an events space, but the company that runs the place decided to add on a restaurant around it.
 As in outside, wrapping around its base.
 And sure, that means you don’t go inside the building itself, but it also gives you the benefit of actually being able to see it.
 Which is a very good thing.

 All the way around the back of the building are the kitchens, headed up by Israeli chef Elior Balbul.
-After stints as head chef in restaurants in Tel Aviv & New York, he set his sights on London in early 2020.
+After stints as head chef in restaurants in Tel Aviv & New York, he set his sights on opening Chameleon in London in early 2020.
 The timing wasn’t amazing.
 Luckily, it gave him a full year to prepare his team and his menu of Tel Aviv-style dishes, and damn, are they good.

 You’ll start with a freshly baked miniature loaf of kubbana brioche, which you can smother with dips like zhug with green chilli & tomato, or coal-roasted aubergine with goat cheese & toasted walnuts.
 Then, there are starters like beef tartare with harissa, or yellowtail sashimi with passionfruit.
 And the big stuff includes a perfectly cooked plateful of Spanish octopus with black hummus and pickled red cabbage.